-Action point & Key Priority Description of issue and rationale Planr ned actions and strategies Timescale and Checkpoints Summary of Key People 'Unanswered' responses (7 PNS and 14 (ii Unanswered in ACS; 11 Unanswered in PSS) rather than specific identification.
+Action point & Key Des Priority Description of issue and rationale Plann ed actions and strategies Timescale and Checkpoints Summary of Key People Unanswered in ACS; 11 Unanswered in PSS) rather than specific identification.
 Student focus groups also highlighted the difficulties of recording trans students' (ii) Faculty EDI Committee working with Student Systems Team to monitor progress on student systems for recording of preferred names.
-Complete by Sept 2023 Faculty EDI, Student Systems Teams preferred names within UoM student systems. (iii) Faculty EDI Committee working with EDI Directorate promote use of more inclusive gender descriptions in data-gathering to reflect non-binary gender identities.
-Complete by Sept 2023 Date to review impact: March 2028 during next AS survey for resubmission Faculty EDI, EDI Directorate 17 PS EDI Committee reports Committee eports PS staff subjected on occasion to aggressive and inappropriate communications from students and a very small cohort of academic staff.
-PS staff are mostly female, and these inappropriate communications may show a (i) HoDs regularly remind staff and students of Code of Conduct and University's Dignity at Work Policy, including Report and Support Platform.
-Annually at October Departmental meetings HoDs (ii) HoSo and PS EDI Committee (Subgroup) to develop framework to address issue, to include: encouraging PS staff to report incidents to Report and Support, collating evidence of incidents and discussing a SALC in-house response to students and staff members, including directing staff members to supplementary training.
+Complete by Sept 2023 Faculty EDI, Student Systems Teams (iii) Faculty EDI Committee working with EDI Directorate promote use of more inclusive gender descriptions in data-gathering to reflect non-binary gender identities.
+Complete by Sept 2023 Date to review impact: March 2028 during next AS survey for resubmission Faculty EDI, EDI Directorate 17 PS EDI Committee reports Committee reports PS staff subjected on occasion to aggressive and inappropriate communications from students and a very small cohort of academic staff.
+PS staff are mostly female, and these (i) HoDs regularly remind staff and students of Code of Conduct and University's Dignity at Work Policy, including Report and Support Platform.
+Annually at October Departmental meetings HoDs gendered element inappropriate communications may show a gendered element (ii) HoSo and PS EDI Committee (Subgroup) to develop framework to address issue, to include: encouraging PS staff to report incidents to Report and Support, collating evidence of incidents and discussing a SALC in-house response to students and staff members, including directing staff members to supplementary training.
 Start developing March 2023 to complete by May 2023 HoSo, PS Committee (Subgroup).
 EDI Humanities Partner, EDI Lead, EDI Committee EDI Directorate Humanities Partner will supply data on Report and Support every six

-Action point & Key Priority Description of issue and rationale d actions and strategies Summary of Key People weeks to EDI Lead to review at EDI Committee.
+Action point & Key Description of issue and rationale Priority Planne d actions and strategies Summary of Key People weeks to EDI Lead to review at EDI Committee.
 HoSo, to review framework and distribute policy through SLT.
 Serious student offenders to be directed to University Discipline panels.
 For presentation at May 2023 SLT/SPRC and annually in May HoSo, HoDs